heathsc/gemBS/README.md

-*GEM*BS
+GEMBS
 =======

-*GEM*BS is a bioinformatic pipeline designed for hightroughput analysis of DNA methylation from whole genome bisulfites sequencing data (WGBS).
+GEMBS is a bioinformatic pipeline designed for hightroughput analysis of DNA methylation from whole genome bisulfites sequencing data (WGBS).
 It implements GEM3, a high performance read aligner and BScall, a variant caller specifically for bisulfite sequencing data.

 The manuscript describing the pipeline is available [here](http://www.webmanuscript.com)